 Even more so than before, the latter choice rests on how you want to play the game.
 Do you want to be a tank-busting badass?
 That's the Assault class.
 A machine gun-wielding tank mechanic?
 That's support.
 Or you can be a healer or long-range damage-dealer by selecting the Medic or Sniper class respectively.

 As well as dictating which gadgets/abilities you have, your class also dictates which weapons you have access to.
-During my hands-on so far, I’ve mostly played as an Assault class.
-Mainly because of my innate desire to be cannon fodder for someone else’s artillery gun, and the fact that I can’t handle a rifle to save my life.
+During my hands-on so far, I’ve mostly played as the Assault class.
+Mainly because of my innate desire to be cannon fodder for someone else’s artillery gun, and the fact that I can’t handle a sniper's scope to save my life.
 A shortcoming that’s punished hard in Battlefield 1.

 WEAPONS OF PAST DESTRUCTION

-If one sight in this game is going to have you reciting Hail Mary at a speed of knots, it’s that of a zeppelin towering over you.
-These huge, gas-filled monstrosities bristling with weapons are one of the three Behemoth-class vehicles in the game alongside battleships and armoured trains.
+If one sight is going to have you reciting Hail Mary at a speed of knots, it’s when there's a zeppelin towering over you.
+These huge, gas-filled monstrosities bristling with weapons are one of the three Behemoth-class vehicles, alongside battleships and armoured trains.
 Chances are, if you’ve noticed one of these looming above then it’s too late to escape the barrage of artillery fire that’s about to rain down in your direction.

 If Battlefield 1 is trying to tell the story of WWI, then Operations mode is a surprisingly effective way of doing so.
-It’s the one that gave us properly sweaty palms as we tried to make use of every last bullet.
+It’s the one that gave me properly sweaty palms as I tried to make use of every last bullet.